As the world tackles the Coronavirus crisis, the healthcare systems of many countries are under higher scrutiny than

 Every specialist I’ve seen in Germany was covered entirely by my health insurance, including any procedures they performed.

-It’s true, you technically have to wait longer to see a specialist in Germany than in the USA.
+It’s true, you usually have to wait longer to see a specialist in Germany than in the USA.
 When you take into account the years some people wait to get treatment in America, just because they can’t afford to see a specialist to begin with, though, what do a few months really matter?
 You will also be moved up the waitlist if it’s suspected you have something serious, like cancer.

 The longest I’ve waited for an appointment for a specialist in Germany is three months.
-I might have gotten a quicker appointment if I’d chosen a different radiologist, but I wanted to go to the one near where I live.
+I might have gotten a quicker appointment if I’d chosen a different radiologist, but I wanted to go to the one within cycling distance of where I live.

 My only problem with the German healthcare system isn’t so much about the system as it is with providers.
 Anecdotally speaking, absolutely no one I’ve made an appointment with seems to have call waiting or a way to make an appointment online, and their phone lines are always busy.
 I will readily admit that it is very frustrating to sometimes spend hours trying to get through to make an appointment.

 Eventually, though, you do get through.